-Responsibility for cleaning of waste storage area and service compartments will be designated to the cleaning staff.
 The basic requirements for waste storage area are as follows:

-- To be of adequate size; - Integrated with building design and site landscaping; - Suitably screened from public areas; - Area to be level, with appropriate access for collection; - Assurance that OH&S requirements for waste contractors are met;

-- Access to waste enclosure to be safe, convenient to all users and to meet WorkCover NSW Occupational Health and Safety guidelines; - Waste enclosure to conceal bins from view from the street; and - Bins to be covered against birds, vermin and vandals.
+- To be of adequate size; - Integrated with building design and site landscaping; - Suitably screened from public view using materials such as walls, fencing, natural shrubs or a hedge row; - Bins to be covered to protect against birds, vermin and vandals. - Area to be level, with appropriate access for collection; and - Access to waste enclosure to be safe, convenient to all users and to meet WorkCover NSW Occupational Health and Safety guidelines.